Santander Cycles: Devinci

 The cycles and the docking stations are built in Canada by PBSC Urban Solutions and are based on the Bixi (bike taxi) cycle rental system that operates in many cities including Montreal, Melbourne and Toluca.

 In December 2015 it was decided to fit all the cycles with front laser lights.
 The laser projects a green cycle symbol approximately 15 ft in front of the bike to warn drivers and effectively reduce blind angles.

 Pashley

-A new design made by Pashley was introduced in late 2017 with the following changes:
+A new design made by Pashley Cycles was introduced in late 2017 with the following changes: